Brandenburg v. Ohio: Subsequent developments

 The Brandenburg test was the Supreme Court's last major statement on what government may do about inflammatory speech that seeks to incite others to lawless action.
 It resolved the debate between those who urged greater government control of speech for reasons of security and those who favored allowing as much speech as possible and relying on the marketplace of ideas to reach a favorable result, leaving the law in a state along the lines of that which Justices Louis Brandeis, and, post-Schenck, Oliver Wendell Holmes advocated in several dissents and concurrences during the late 1910s and early 1920s.

 The Brandenburg test remains the standard used for evaluating attempts by the government to punish inflammatory speech, and it has not been seriously challenged since it was laid down in 1969.
 Very few cases have actually reached the Court during the past decades that would test the outer limits of Brandenburg.
 The most significant application of Brandenburg came four years after in Hess v.
 Indiana.

+Brandenburg has received praise by legal scholars for establishing this framework.
+Gerald Gunther, a prominent constitutional law scholar, proclaimed the decision as the "clearest and most protective standard under the first amendment."
+Additionally, American jurist Harry Kalven Jr., suggested that, with Brandenburg, the First Amendment "may finally have worked itself pure."

 Brandenburg has come under criticism in the twenty-first century.
 Lyrissa Lidsky, a scholar of the law, stated that "Brandenburg's sanguine attitude toward the prospect of violence rests on an assumption about the audiences of radical speech.
 Brandenburg assumes that most citizens ... simply are not susceptible to impassioned calls to violent action by radical speakers."
 It has also become more common for lower federal courts to apply the test loosely, especially in circumstances related to online terrorist recruitment.

-The Washington Post reported the Brandenburg precedent to be "at the center" of the second impeachment trial of Donald Trump.